Churn Prevention report

 Key Metrics Overview

-At the top of the Cancellation Flow Report, you’ll see a snapshot of the most important metrics that help you evaluate how subscribers behave during the cancellation process and how much revenue is at stake.
+At the top of the report, you’ll see a snapshot of the most important metrics that help you evaluate how subscribers behave during the cancellation process and how much revenue is at stake.

-• Renewed: Subscriptions that have renewed (either manually or automatically) after the most recent cancellation attempt.
+- Renewed: Subscriptions that have renewed to the next billing interval (either manually or automatically) after the most recent cancellation attempt.
 Refunds are excluded from the revenue calculation.

 Each metric also includes the associated revenue to show the financial impact of each outcome.